Does The Renogy Tracer 4210 MPPT Solar Charge Controller Do Enough To Impress Buyers?

 There are some interesting sales claims with the Renogy Tracer 4210 MPPT Solar Charge Controller that make it highly appealing to buyers in need of greater efficiency in their solar system.

-It can provide full power output at 45 degrees with temperature compensation, is smart enough to distinguish between day and night and promises peak conversion efficiency of above 90%.
+It can provide full power output at 45 degrees with temperature compensation, is smart enough to distinguish between day and night and promises peak conversion efficiency of 97%.
 Is this controller able to live up to buyer expectations or is there more it could do to help?

 How advantageous has this Renogy Solar Charge Controller been for consumers?